 What is Giardia?

 Giardia is a parasite that infects the intestines of humans and animals.
-When a person gets sick, the infection is called giardiasis or is sometimes referred to as 'beaver fever'.
+When a person gets sick, the infection is called giardiasis.
+It is sometimes referred to as 'beaver fever'.

-Giardiasis is one of the more common infectious causes of diarrhea lasting more than 2 weeks.
+Giardiasis is a common infectious cause of diarrhea lasting more than 2 weeks.
 It is a common cause of diarrhea among individuals who drink water that has not been properly filtered, treated or boiled.

 How can I become infected with Giardia?